RSpec 2.14 is released!

 - Fix

-so that it sets up passed stubs correctly regardless of the configured syntax (Paul Annesley). - Allow a block implementation to be used in combination with
+doubleso that it sets up passed stubs correctly regardless of the configured syntax (Paul Annesley). - Allow a block implementation to be used in combination with

-.
+and_yield,and_raise,and_returnorand_throw.
 This got fixed in 2.13.1 but failed to get merged into master for the 2.14.0.rc1 release (Myron Marston).
-Marshal.dump
+Marshal.dumpdoes not unnecessarily duplicate objects when rspec-mocks has not been fully initialized.
+This could cause errors when usingsporkor similar preloading gems (Andy Lindeman).

 Deprecations: